Circles Around This Town: Critical reception

 "Circles Around This Town" has received positive reviews from critics.
 Jon Freeman of Rolling Stone praised its production: "'Circles Around This Town' moves along with the kind of ambling groove that’s been a big part of Morris' sound—unhurried and bolstered by a grunge-lite guitar riff."
 Billy Dukes highlighted the album's writing in his review: "Much like she did with her debut single, Morris takes us back to the front seat of her car for creative inspiration.
 It's as relatable now as it was five years ago."

 Jessica Nicholson by Billboard wrote that "the song embodies a crunchier, more rootsy vibe than other recent fare" finding similarities with "My Church" and "80s Mercedes".
 Pitchfork's Sam Sodomsky also finds Morris's search for earliest sonorities in the song, pointing out that "Morris moved away from the glossier style, [...] taking influence from singer-songwriters like Patty Griffin and Carole King".

 Music video

 The music video for "Circles Around This Town" was directed by Harper Smith.
 It drew inspiration from the videos of 1990s music artists.
 According to Morris, she appreciated the aesthetic of the decade's videos.
 "I've always been so inspired by the industrial, blown out colors of music videos from the '90s, so [director] Harper Smith and I wanted the aesthetics of this video to reflect that grainy, devil-may-care attitude of all my females heroes from that era: Sheryl, Fiona, Alanis."
-The video features an appearance from Reba McEntire who can be seen in a television advertisement.
+The video features an appearance from Reba McEntire who can be heard in a television advertisement.
 The video premiered the same day of the single's release.